 The multidisciplinary Center for Computer Machine/Human Intelligence, Networking & Distributed Systems is dedicated to research, training and education to advance the analytical, experimental and operational aspect of computer hardware and software and information technologies that have potential influence on the acquisition, management and storage of knowledge and "big data" knowledge extraction, data engineering and services, and machine/human computational intelligence.

-Focuses on giving students hands-on experience in design, testing and analysis of engineering problems.
+The Geotechnical Engineering Research Laboratory focuses on giving students hands-on experience in design, testing and analysis of engineering problems.

 The Center for Gerontology Research & Partnerships fosters collaborative research on campus and within the region to promote healthy aging that enables adults to grow old with dignity.